wormstest/Port-Windows-11-Poco-X3-pro/install.md

 ## Create partitions for Windows

 ### Notes:
-> **Warning** If you delete any partitions via diskpart later on or now windows will send a UFS command that gets misinterpreted which erase all your UFS.
+> **Warning!** If you delete any partitions via diskpart later on or now windows will send a UFS command that gets misinterpreted which erase all your UFS.
 - These commands have been tested.
 - All your data in Android will be erased!
 Backup now if needed.
 - Ignore `udevadm` warnings.